xbmc/xbmc/CONTRIBUTING.md

 ## Questions about Kodi?

-To get your questions answered, please ask in the [Kodi community forums] (http://forum.kodi.tv/) or on IRC: #xbmc on freenode.net
+To get your questions answered, please ask in the [Kodi community forums] (http://forum.kodi.tv/) or on IRC: #kodi on freenode.net

 Do not open an issue.